 Among the CHA’s important programs is the Block Captain (also known as “Block Liaison”) initiative.
 The goal is to designate a CHA Block Captain to each of the 80 blocks within CHA’s boundaries.
 The purpose of the initiative is to welcome newcomers and foster community within individual blocks and to take the recommended steps to prepare for disasters and other public emergencies.
 Contact CHA to learn who your Block Captain is or to learn more about becoming one yourself.

 Association Officers and Board of Directors

 Board members attend monthly meetings held at 7:00 pm the first Tuesday of most months at board member’s homes.
 Officers are elected annually by the membership at the Annual Meeting in May.
 Board members are elected annually by the membership to staggered two-year terms which may be renewed.
 Board members are expected to attend eleven monthly meetings per year, the Annual Meeting and the Board retreat and to be active in at least one committee.
 All former board members are invited to join the Advisory Board.
 Contact the President for more information about Board membership.

-Current Board Members: Sherry Archer, David Bancroft, Anne Bertrand, Lori Brooke, Don Emmons, Cynthia Gissler, Karen Laughlin, Claire Mills, Veronica Taisch, Geoff Wood
+Current Board Members: David Bancroft, Anne Bertrand, Lori Brooke, Don Emmons, Cynthia Gissler, Barbara Heffernan, Karen Laughlin, Claire Mills, Victoria Osman, Veronica Taisch, Geoff Wood